site stats

 Thousands of Virginia high school students, educators, administrators, and business professionals have chosen to be members of the premier business education association preparing students for careers in business.
 All business students are members of FBLA on the local chapter level.
 Students have the opportunity to participate in activities at the regional, state, and national levels.

-Broad Run High School is proud to be represented by Serage Gerrbi, the 2013 - 2014 Shenandoah Region FBLA Vice President.
+Broad Run is proud to be represented by Saad Siddiqui, the 2014 - 2015 Virginia FBLA State Vice President representing the Shenandoah Region.

 The Family, Career and Community Leaders of America National Organization is headquartered in Reston, VA.
 FCCLA is a nonprofit national career and technical organization for young men and women in family and consumer sciences education in public and private school through grade 12.